How to call without a SIM card: 4 Tested ways

 eSIM plans usually cost much less for international calls, texts, and data than regular SIM plans.
 However, they don’t come with business features like auto-replies or voicemail transcriptions.

 Internet-based calling sends your voice calls through data networks.
 This lets you make and receive calls from any device with an internet connection.
-Plus, it’s quicker to get started and significantly cheaper to maintain than traditional services.
+Plus, it’s quicker to get started and cheaper to maintain than traditional services.

 FeatureTraditional SIM cardSIM-free calling